 - At this stage, the elements are put into a large wooden drum with the chosen pigment.
 Sent to the factory once again, they’re placed back on the last where the sole is attached.

-- The shoes are left to dry in a heat-controlled room, allowing the colour to settle.
+- These men’s workboots are left to dry in a heat-controlled room, allowing the colour to settle.
 Each is completely individual as the leather absorbs the dye at different depths across the shoe, so no two pairs are ever the same.

 - Last but not least, a unique cream (a secret recipe strictly kept within our walls) is applied and each shoe is burnished and brushed by hand giving the shoes their rich, unique finish.